Saket2701/Job-Portal/README.md

 - Users can save jobs for later and view their applications.

 # Conclusion
 Congratulations!
 You've successfully set up and explored the Job Portal project.
-Feel free to explore the codebase further to understand the implementation details.
+Feel free to explore the codebase further to understand the implementation details!